Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Details of the Method

 As the above impurity potentials, Eqs.~(\ref{eq:vn}) and (\ref{eq:vs}), hold the inversion symmetry, their Fourier transformation, $V_n(\qq)$ and $V_s(\qq)$, are real.
 In this case, Eq.~(\ref{eq:drhoqw2}) can be recast into

 with

 for $X,Y=G,F$.

-The amplitude of the impurity potential is not known experimentally and we use small values within the realistic range, namely, $V_{n0}=0.1$ eV and $V_{s0}=0.01$ eV in the following unless otherwise mentioned.
-Our main interest is in the relative intensity and sign of the QPI pattern in the energy-momentum space, which are insensitive to the impurity strength.
-The small impurity strength ensures the validity of the lowest-order approximation in Eq.~(\ref{eq:drhorw}).
+The amplitude of the impurity potential is not known experimentally, and we use small values within the realistic range, namely, $V_{n0}=0.1$ eV and $V_{s0}=0.01$ eV in the following unless otherwise mentioned.
+Our main interest is in the relative intensity and sign of the QPI pattern in the energy-momentum space, which are insensitive to the overall impurity strength.
+The small impurity strength ensures the validity of the lowest-order approximation in Eq.~(\ref{eq:drhorw}) while the $T$-matrix theory has been extended to the momentum-dependent impurity potentials \cite{kampf97,vishik09}.
 This choice of the small values of $V_{\{n0,s0\}}$ is indeed justified by the good agreement with the experimental results as shown in Sec.~\ref{sec:result}.
+The remaining discrepancy from the experimental results, in particular the relative intensity of the QPI signals at $q_{1-7}$, will mainly be ascribed either to higher-order scattering processes or to the error in fitting the ARPES data.